-- 21. The Action Plan sets out the schedule of interventions that need to be progressed to deliver the strategic themes.
-It has been prepared as two documents: - A detailed spreadsheet that the Director of Regeneration and Enterprise will use a working document, to be updated as required, likely on an annual basis. - An executive summary, in table format which forms an Appendix to the attached Strategy document. - 22.
-Following consideration of this report by Cabinet, the next step is for the Director of Regeneration and Enterprise to develop the Action Plan into a schedule of agreed work programmes, highlighting those required in the short term (0-12 months), the medium term (2-3 years) and the longer term.
-This will need to include resource requirement revenue and capital together with proposals for internal governance and monitoring, to enable delivery in a robust and controlled environment. - 23.
-Informal discussions have recently been held with several Development Companies, to understand the benefits of the Council entering into a commercial arrangement with a delivery partner.
-This would be a Borough wide arrangement and would enable the Council to build a relationship with a partner that would take a long-term view to investment and development within the Borough - supporting the Council to efficiently deliver its regeneration objectives.
-Given the recommendations made by SQW, a soft-market test exercise as a prelude to a competitive tender/dialogue process is proposed, to commence the process of identifying a long term delivery partner.
+- 6. The Action Plan will set out the schedule of interventions that need to be progressed to deliver the strategic themes.
+It has been prepared as two documents: - A detailed spreadsheet that the Director of Regeneration & Enterprise will use a working document, to be updated as required, likely on an annual basis.

+An executive summary, in table format which forms an Appendix to the attached Strategy document.

+Following consideration of a report to Cabinet in March 2024, the next step will be for the Director of Regeneration & Enterprise to develop the Action Plan into a schedule of agreed work programmes, highlighting those required in the short term (0-12 months), the medium term (2-3 years) and the longer term.
+This will need to include resource requirement - revenue and capital - together with proposals for internal governance and monitoring, to enable delivery in a robust and controlled environment.

-Finance
+Project Finance

-24. At this stage, no financial approvals are required from Cabinet.
-When the Strategy has been agreed and adopted, the Director of Regeneration and Enterprise will undertake the above next steps and, in consultation with the Cabinet Member, advise Cabinet on financial implications.
+7. There are no current financial implications as a result of this report.
+When the Strategy has been agreed and adopted, the Director of Regeneration & Enterprise will undertake the above next steps and, in consultation with the Cabinet Member, advise Cabinet on financial implications.